HSBC Platinum Mastercard® credit card Review

 HSBC Platinum Mastercard vs. Wells Fargo Platinum Visa Card

-Both cards offer an introductory rate of 0 percent on balance transfers and purchases for 18 months (15.49%-24.99% Variable for the Wells Fargo Platinum Visa card, while it increases to 13.99%, 17.99% or 23.99% variable for the HSBC Platinum Mastercard®.for the Wells Fargo card).
+Both cards offer an introductory rate of 0 percent on balance transfers and purchases for 18 months (15.49%-24.99% Variable for the Wells Fargo Platinum card, while it increases to 13.99%, 17.99% or 23.99% variable for the HSBC Platinum Mastercard®.for the Wells Fargo card).
 The interest rate after the introductory period jumps to

-Neither card charges an annual fee, but the Wells Fargo Platinum Visa card charges 3 percent on each transaction made while abroad.
+Neither card charges an annual fee, but the Wells Fargo Platinum card charges 3 percent on each transaction made while abroad.

-The Wells Fargo Platinum Visa card monitors your spending and purchases and lets you know about any suspicious activity with text and email notifications; it also provides easy access to your FICO® Credit Score with Wells Fargo Online®.
+The Wells Fargo Platinum card monitors your spending and purchases and lets you know about any suspicious activity with text and email notifications; it also provides easy access to your FICO® Credit Score with Wells Fargo Online®.
 The HSBC Platinum Mastercard® also monitors activity and provides notification but also provides additional assistance, such as credit bureau notification, if fraud is confirmed.

-The HSBC Platinum Mastercard® offers Purchase Assurance and Price Assurance programs that Wells Fargo Platinum Visa card does not.
+The HSBC Platinum Mastercard® offers Purchase Assurance and Price Assurance programs that Wells Fargo Platinum card does not.

 HSBC Platinum Mastercard vs. Citi® Double Cash Card - 18 month BT offer

 Both cards offer a 0 percent introductory rate on balance transfers for 18 months, however, the HSBC Platinum Mastercard® credit card extends that same offer to purchases as well.
 After 18 months, regular APR rates apply.

 Don't be so quick to rule the Citi® Double Cash Card - 18 month BT offer out though.
 As we mentioned earlier, the HSBC Platinum Mastercard® credit card does not have a rewards program.
 The Citi card, however, does.
-You can earn cash back twice on every purchase with 1 percent back when you buy, and then 1 percent cash back as you pay for those purchases (whether you pay your balance in full or over time - you just have to pay at least the minimum balance due each month, on time).
+You can earn cash back on every purchase with 1% back when you buy, and then 1% cash back as you pay for those purchases (whether you pay your balance in full or over time - you just have to pay at least the minimum balance due each month, on time).